amir511/Kivy-learning-guide/Kivy_Summary.md

 ```
 ## Kivy Language

-Up till now, we have been using the kivy from inside python, which can be sufficient and does the required job
+Up till now, we have been using the kivy framework from inside python, which can be sufficient and does the required job

 But kivy has an interesting way to do it in a simpler way, using a markup language called `kivy language` or `kvlang`